9 reasons you will love Asheville, NC

 7. Easy access to the Blue Ridge Parkway

-The Blue Ridge Parkway (aka America’s Favorite Drive!) is a can’t miss when visiting Asheville, especially during leaf season.
+The Blue Ridge Parkway (aka America’s Favorite Drive!) is a can’t-miss when visiting Asheville, especially during leaf season.

 Blue Ridge Parkway section with fall colored trees and a mountain tunnel

-The Parkway cuts right through Asheville, so you can either take it south through Pisgah National Forest or north toward Blowing Rock.
-Little Switzerland is a fun destination that’s about an hour north of downtown Asheville.
+Little Switzerland is another fun destination that’s about an hour north of downtown Asheville.
 There you’ll find Swiss-inspired architecture with a café, general store and book + coffee shop.

 8. Tons of opportunities for day trips